Eagle-Eye-Solutions/integration-commerce-tools/integration/docs/installation.md

 A very basic Dockerfile is provided in the repository, but feel free to make your own or run through other methods like `pm2`, GCP CloudRun or any other (some additional code changes might be needed).

-The commercetools configuration, that is automatically done using CT connect, should be done manually when using a different hosting strategy by running the `connector:post-deploy:*` and `connector:pre-undeploy:*` scripts.
+The commercetools configuration, which is automatically done using CT connect, should be done manually when using a different hosting strategy by running the `connector:post-deploy:*` and `connector:pre-undeploy:*` scripts.

 ## Configuration

 The plugin can be configured via environment variables.
-Each deployment strategy has a different way to define environment variables, refer to the specific deployment documentation for further information.
+Each deployment strategy has a different way of defining environment variables, refer to the specific deployment documentation for further information.

 | Variable                                   | Required | Default                             | Description                                                                                                                                                                                                                                                                                                                                                                                                            |